tmannen/wanha.github.io/_posts/2015-12-21-installing-caffe-on-ubuntu-1510.md

 - Install cuda by [downloading it from Nvidia](https://developer.nvidia.com/cuda-downloads) and following the installation instructions.
 I downloaded the local deb, version 15.04.

 - Follow the instructions [here](https://github.com/BVLC/caffe/issues/2347).
-It fixes some issues with different paths between Ubuntu versions.
+It fixes some issues with different paths/names between files of Ubuntu versions.

 - Create symbolic links between the files as seen [here in the third post](https://github.com/NVIDIA/DIGITS/issues/156).
+You might have to change the version from 8.0.2 to your version.
+The file is in the same folder and has the same name except for the version number.
 This fixes some naming/path issues:

         $ cd /usr/lib/x86_64-linux-gnu
         $ sudo ln -s libhdf5_serial.so.8.0.2 libhdf5.so